 Beauty and aesthetics have been praised from time immemorial.
 But little did people know that the most effective, perfectly balanced, and visually compelling creations followed the tid-bits of mathematics.
 At least not until 1860, when German physicist and psychologist Gustav Theodor Fechner proposed that a simple ratio, an irrational number defines the balance in nature.
 The Golden Ratio!
 Fechner’s experiment was simple: ten rectangles varying in their length-to-width ratios were placed in front of a subject, who was asked to select the most pleasing one.
-The results showed that the most favored choice was the “Golden Rectangle” (with ratio 1.618).
+The results showed that the most favoured choice was the “Golden Rectangle” (with ratio 1.618).

 Golden Mean, Golden Section, Divine Proportion are all common names for what is known as the Golden Ratio which is based off the number phi (φ) = 1.61803398874… discovered by Italian Mathematician Fibonacci.
 Phi (φ) is the ratio between the number sequence 1, 1, 2, 3, 5, 8, 13, 21 etc. where the next number in the sequence is derived by adding 2 numbers together.
 So, 1+1 = 2, and 1+2 = 3, 2+3 = 5 and so on.
 When we divide two sequential numbers i.e. 5/3 = 1.67 and 21/13 = 1.615 the ratio between these numbers soon become very close to φ (1.618).
 Fibonacci’s 1202 book Liber Abaci introduced the sequence to Western European mathematics, although the sequence had been described earlier in Indian mathematics, by Brahmagupta in 598 almost a thousand years earlier.

 What’s so amazing about this number?
 Some believe that it is the most efficient outcome, the result of natural forces.
 Some believe it is a universal constant of design, the signature of God.
 Whatever you believe, the pervasive appearance of φ in all we see and experience creates a sense of balance, harmony and beauty in the design of all we find in nature.
-It should be no surprise then that mankind would use this same proportion found in nature to achieve balance, harmony and beauty in its own creations of art, architecture, colors, design, composition, space and even music.
+It should be no surprise then that mankind would use this same proportion found in nature to achieve balance, harmony and beauty in its own creations of art, architecture, colours, design, composition, space and even music.
 From the Monalisa, from the to credit cards, φ has been there, always.to

-Logos with golden ratio
+Logos with the golden ratio

 So, it was not surprising when I found the invasion of φ in logo designs.
 Let us have a look at some of the most popular brands which have used the golden ratio to induce the perfect harmony and balance in their logos.